dotnet/templating/docs/Localization.md

   - description
   - manual instructions

-Localization files should be put to `localize` folder inside `.template.config`.
-Format of localization file is JSON, there is one file per language.
+Localization files should be located inside a `.template-config\localize` folder.
+The format of the localization file is JSON, and there should be one file per language.
-Naming convention for localization files is: `templatestrings.<lang code>.json`.
-Language code should match name of [cultures](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.name?view=net-6.0#system-globalization-cultureinfo-name).
+The naming convention for localization files is: `templatestrings.<lang code>.json`, where the `lang code` should match one of the CultureInfo [names](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.name?view=net-6.0#system-globalization-cultureinfo-name) from the list provided by [GetCultures](https://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo.getcultures?view=net-6.0).
-Content of JSON are key-value pairs, where:
+The structure of the localization JSON files are key-value pairs, where:
-- key is the reference to element of `template.json` to be localized. if the element is child, the full path using `/` delimiter should be given, example: `symbols/Framework/choices/netstandard2.1/description`.
+- The key is the reference to an element of `template.json` to be localized.
+If the element is child, the full path using `/` delimiter should be given, example: `symbols/Framework/choices/netstandard2.1/description`.
-- value is localization of the element given in the key.
+- The value is the localization of the element given in the key.

 Examples of localization files can be found [here](https://github.com/dotnet/templating/tree/main/template_feed/Microsoft.DotNet.Common.ProjectTemplates.7.0/content/ClassLibrary-CSharp/.template.config/localize).

-These files can be parsed by template engine when loading information about the template.
-Template engine API returns the information for localizable properties in language matching the current UI culture (if localization is available).
+These files are be parsed by the template engine when loading information about the template.
+The Template Engine API returns information for localizable properties in language matching the current UI culture (if localization is available) transparently, without explicit user action.

 ### Post action localization
-Ensure to add `id` property for all post actions in `template.json` prior setting up the localization. `id` should be unique within the template.
+Ensure that all post actions in `template.json` have an `id` property prior setting up the localization.
+The `id` should be unique within the template.
 Without the `id` property the localization files cannot be created.
 In case the post action uses more than one `manualInstructions`, `id` should be also added for each manual instruction.

 ## Automatic generation of localization files

-The localization files can be generated automatically on the build using `LocalizeTemplates` MSBuild task from `Microsoft.TemplateEngine.Tasks` package.
+The localization files can be generated automatically as part of a build using the `LocalizeTemplates` MSBuild task from the [`Microsoft.TemplateEngine.Tasks`](https://www.nuget.org/packages/Microsoft.TemplateEngine.Tasks) package.
-The task is meant to be used in template package project and will create the JSON files after the project is build.
+The task is meant to be used in template package project and will create the JSON files after the project is built.
 The task supports the configuration using following properties:
 - `LocalizableTemplatesPath` - the folder containing templates to be localized.
 Default value: `.`.
 - `TemplateLanguages` - the languages to create files for.
 Default value: `cs;de;en;es;fr;it;ja;ko;pl;pt-BR;ru;tr;zh-Hans;zh-Hant`.